How this guide compares to other ferry coverage

 For all routes between the Gulf islands, the Thailand ferries guide has the full timetable breakdown.
 For the next crossing after Samui, to Koh Phangan or Koh Tao, see the Surat Thani ferry connections section on this page.

-Raja Ferry arrives at Lipa Noi Pier (ท่าเรือลิปะน้อย) on the west coast, 15 kilometres from Nathon town.
+Raja Ferry arrives at Lipa Noi Pier (ท่าเรือลิปะน้อย) on the west coast, 15 kilometers from Nathon town.
 Seatran and Lomprayah arrive at Nathon Pier (ท่าเรือนาทอน) further north on the same coast.

 Frequently asked questions